hemant001sng-art/opennms-tutorials-1/session5/README.md

 ## Overview

-The majority of performance data collection in SNMP deployments is performed using SNMP but other performance data protocols are supported including plain text/CSV, ReST/XML/Json, Java JMX and WBEM.
+The majority of performance data collection in SNMP deployments is performed using SNMP but many other performance data protocols are supported including plain `text/CSV`, `ReST/XML/Json`, `Java JMX` and `WBEM`.

-For more details see [Performance Data Collectors](https://docs.opennms.com/horizon/30/reference/performance-data-collection/collectors.html).
+For more details see the [Performance Data Collectors Reference](https://docs.opennms.com/horizon/33/reference/performance-data-collection/introduction.html).

 In this session we will concentrate on SNMP data collection.

 | Config File | Description |